AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 depending on what you set it to keep a stock of in its slots.
 It tries to complete this in a single gametick, so it can fill itself with or empty itself from up to 9 stacks per gametick, making it a fast method of import or export if you have fast item pipes.

+Another useful trait is that while most fluid tanks can only store 1 type of fluid, interfaces can store up to 9, as well as items.
+They're essentially just chests/multi-fluid tanks with some extra functionality, and you can prevent that extra functionality by keeping them disconnected from any networks.
+Thus, they are useful in some niche cases where you want to store a small amount of a bunch of different stuff.

+## Special Interactions

 Interfaces also have a few special functionalities with other AE2 [devices](../ae2-mechanics/devices.md):

 A <ItemLink id="storage_bus" /> on an unconfigured interface will present the entirety of the [network storage](../ae2-mechanics/import-export-storage.md)